The Cohen--Lyndon property in non-metric small-cancellation

 \subsection{Structure and strategy:}

 In Section~\ref{sec:back} we present the necessary background regarding the Cohen--Lyndon property and small-cancellation theory.
 In Section~\ref{sec:main} we describe an ordering on the cycles of the Cayley graph that takes into account the structure of a certain simplicial complex associated to the presentation.
 A key property of this ordering is that it respects (graph-theoretical) distance with respects to a fixed ``origin''; this is proven in Lemma~\ref{lem:well-defined}.
-The main technical result is Lemma~\ref{clm:contractibleinduction} which inductively ``rebuilds'' the Cayley graph in a manner consistent with the ordering.
-These results, together with a couple more lemmas, are then assembled to deduce Theorem~\ref{thm:htpy}, and hence Theorem~\ref{thm:CLC6intro}.
+The main technical result is Lemma~\ref{clm:contractibleinduction} which allows us to inductively ``rebuild'' the Cayley graph in a manner consistent with the ordering.
+These results, together with a couple more lemmas, are then assembled to deduce Theorem~\ref{thm:CLC6intro}.
 In the Appendix (Section~\ref{appendix}), we explain how to adapt the results in the previous sections to the $C(4)-T(4)$ and $C(3)-T(6)$ cases.